micmejia/bible-dump/AMPC/Matthew/Matt 11.md

-And blessed (happy, fortunate, and [^a]to be envied) is he who takes no offense at Me _and_ finds no cause for stumbling in _or_ through Me _and_ is not hindered from seeing the Truth.
+And blessed (happy, fortunate, and to be envied) is he who takes no offense at Me _and_ finds no cause for stumbling in _or_ through Me _and_ is not hindered from seeing the Truth.